What Louisiana’s First MSP Regulation Could Mean for the Channel

 Success in Preparation

 The way to succeed in the face of change is through preparation.
-Self-regulation, continuing education, required core security services, and a cybersecurity playbook can help protect your MSP, your customers, and the industry as a whole.
+Self-regulation, continuing education, required core security services, and a cybersecurity playbook can help protect your MSP, your clients, and the industry as a whole.
 MSPs and MSSPs can’t prevent cybercriminals from attacking, but you can stop data loss with secure business continuity and disaster recovery (BCDR) solutions.

-Discover how a layered security approach can help you plan ahead for incoming regulations while protecting customers, and growing your MSP.
+Discover how a layered security approach can help you plan ahead for incoming regulations while protecting clients, and growing your MSP.
 For a limited time, Senior Vice President of Product at Axcient, Ben Nowacky, is hosting an informative lunch event on the topic for qualified service providers.

 The Future of MSP Regulation: Understand What’s at Stake for Your Business